 Our careers guide aims to fill this gap by providing valuable information on how teenagers can successfully identify industries and sectors where they are best suited for employment.
 This all starts by looking at the individual’s aptitudes, skills, interests and personality.

 So whether you’re 13 or 18, we outline in four simple steps how to make a comprehensive self-assessment.
-We recommend you use this guide in conjunction with our Careers In 10 Minutes tool.
-Best of luck
+We recommend you use this guide in conjunction with our Careers Template tool.
+Best of luck!

 Although it may not be obvious at first, this is actually an extremely important factor in choosing a career you will be happy and successful in.
 It outweighs the impact of any qualifications you have or are about to earn, since a job takes up a significant part of your life and therefore doing something you enjoy during this time is a must.